 The circulation of the trains must be confirmed by sending the data relating to these trains to the Infrastructure Manager at least 1 hour before their scheduled departure.
 If no information is given these trains will lose any priority and the capacity assigned to them may be used to recover disturbed situations or start up last-minute traffic.
-For cancelations and partial cancelations of trains less than one hour before the traffic time, the ACF must be informed by the infrastructure user and the request must be made by email to ei.supervisiontrafic@cfl.lu.
+For cancelations and partial cancelations of trains less than one hour before the traffic time, the request must be made via the Trassenportal/via the TAF/TAP TSI interface when set up.